 The monotube high gas pressure design of the Bilstein 24-186643 enables it to have a cooler and more efficient operation.
 It has a high flow 46mm piston that reduces harshness and a digressive valving that self-adjusts and deflects automatically.
 Its zinc exterior adds to its durability, ensuring several years of reliable service.

 This shock absorber was designed for the 2002 Chevrolet Avalanche 1500 but can also work for a few other vehicles.
 Its length can range from 12.54” (318.5mm) to 16.3” (414mm), which is longer than other shock absorbers.
-Check your vehicle’s specifications to ensure compatibility before buying any best car accessories.
+For even more Bilstein shock absorbers, check out the 24-186636 Shock Absorber on Amazon.com, which is well suited for lifted trucks and SUVs and uses a velocity sensitive piston that reacts well to changing driving conditions.
+This also comes with the Bilstein Limited Lifetime Warranty.
+Check your vehicle’s specifications to ensure compatibility before buying any car accessory.

 #3 Monroe 58620 Load Adjust Shock Absorber